-Although none of us wants to be governed by rules and regulations, safety has always got to be our number one priority.
-If we all stay safe, then we should all keep enjoying rowing on Trentham Lake, the sport that we love at a place we love.
+Although none of us wants to be governed by rules and regulations, SAFETY has always got to be our number one priority.
+If we all stay safe, then we should all keep enjoying rowing on Trentham Lake, the sport that we love in a location that we love.

 - It is the responsibility of all club members to be aware of & abide by Club Rules.
-Full Club Rules are available from the Club Secretary or on the website.
 TBClub Rules Jan 2017

 - Anyone rowing on the lake must have completed a Membership Form in advance of going on the water.
 All rowers should be logged in the Log Book for each outing on the water.